![]() |

 tragically run over by a truck and killed in London in 2004.

-I have no conscious memory of seeing UFOs, but they come quite dramatically in my dreams.
-An unforgettable dream has me alone in an empty street watching an enormous light-filled UFO rotate
+I have no conscious memory of seeing UFOs, but they come repeatedly in my dreams, A very memorable dream, one of the many I recorded because it was so vivid, has me alone in an empty street watching an enormous light-filled UFO rotate

 above.
-"Come out," I scream in frustration at people hiding afraid in their houses.
+"Come out," I yell uselessly at people who hide in their houses.
 "Come out.
 This is as important as anything in your

 (Selected Articles on BOUDINANDBOURBON.COM)